Should You Get Lightning Lane or Universal Express Pass? A Parent’s Honest Guide | KidsParkGuide

 Hotel perk worth knowing

-Guests staying at select on-site Universal hotels — Loews Royal Pacific Resort, Hard Rock Hotel, and Portofino Bay — receive complimentary Express Unlimited passes for every night of their stay.
+Guests staying at Loews Royal Pacific Resort, Hard Rock Hotel, and Loews Portofino Bay Hotel receive complimentary Universal Express Unlimited for Universal Studios Florida and Islands of Adventure during eligible hotel stay dates, including check-in and check-out days; the perk does not apply to Epic Universe or Volcano Bay.
 If you’re debating between an off-site hotel and a slightly pricier on-site Premier hotel, this perk alone can easily justify the upgrade for a family of four.
-Note: this perk does not extend to Epic Universe, where Express Pass must be purchased separately.
+A compact hip pack is worth adding to your kit so you can keep your room key card and phone accessible without digging through a bag at every Express entrance.

 Disney vs. Universal: which system is better for families?